 Las Vegas has RV campgrounds both inside and outside of the city.
 Hitchin’ Post RV Park and Motel is located right outside the city and has its own restaurant.
 The RV Park at Circus Circus allows you to get right up to the Las Vegas Strip and to enjoy all of its lights and attractions.
 Lake Mead RV Village is outside of the city on a lake, so you can have access to both nature and the city.

 Near the lights of the Strip are several national parks.
 The most popular national park that people pair with a trip to the hotels is the Red Rock National Conservation Area.
 Visitors can take a 13-mile scenic drive through the canyon to explore the geology.
 There are also several hiking trails of differing degrees of difficulty.
+Be sure to check out Nevada's best state parks while you're there!

 There are eight different RV storage options around town for your camper rentals in Las Vegas.
 Maximum RV Storage Lake Mead has both covered and uncovered spaces.
 Sam's Indoor RV Storage protects your RV from the elements of the desert.
 Sunrise Boat and RV Storage is one of the easiest storage areas to reach.